-- 3. The minimum lot area for a multiple dwelling containing three or more dwelling units shall not be less than 12,000 square feet, plus 2,000 square feet for each dwelling unit in excess of two. - For lots greater than 7,500 square feet not more than thirty-five (35) percent of the lot or plot shall be occupied by buildings.
+- 1. Every lot on which a one family dwelling is erected shall contain an area of not less than 10,400 square feet.
+Every lot on which a two-family dwelling or twin home is erected shall contain an area of not less than 13,000 square feet. - 2.
+Every lot on which a one family dwelling is erected shall not be less than eighty (80) feet in width or less than one hundred (100) feet in width for a two family or twin home lot.
+For lots fronting on curvilinear streets, minimum frontage shall be measured at the building line. - 3.
+The minimum lot area for a multiple dwelling containing three or more dwelling units shall not be less than 12,000 square feet, plus 2,000 square feet for each dwelling unit in excess of two. - 4.
+For lots greater than 7,500 square feet not more than thirty-five (35) percent of the lot or plot shall be occupied by buildings.
 For lots of 7,500 square feet or less not more than forty (40) percent of the lot or plot shall be occupied by buildings.